Skip to main content

 * MPLS over SRv6 (Mo6)

-- LI and LE domains are MPLS data plane, C is SRv6 data plane
+- LI and LE domains are MPLS data plane, C is SRv6 data plane.

-through MPLS LSP to egress PE.
+MPLS service label and tunnel it through MPLS LSP to egress PE.

 - Transport IW nodes forward encapsulated label stack to egress